ParsingTeam/TeleFlood/README.md

 # TeleFlood ?
-The Firist Telegram Flooder offical Telegram Account!
+The First Telegram Flooder offical Telegram Account!

 # A Demo ?